 The online process starts with the application for initial mortgage approval, which as advertised, takes minutes.
 After that, you can start the full application process and home-buying process which takes longer.
 How long from approval to mortgage close depends on your financial situation as well as home-related factors such as the appraisal.

-You can provide all the necessary financial documentation through the online interface called MyQL.
+You can provide all the necessary financial documentation through the online interface called Rocket Mortgage (formerly known as MyQL).
 Through this portal, you can access the status of your loan 24/7.
-For updates on the go, you can download the MyQL app for Android or Apple users.
+For updates on the go, you can download the app for Android or Apple users.

 Would You Qualify for a Mortgage From Rocket Mortgage?